-This report is prepared by the Campus Police Chief/Director of Public Safety with collaborating data and statistics submitted by the Senior Director of Housing and Residence Life/ Co-Chief Conduct Officer, Title IX, the Boston Police and Fire Departments, Wentworth Institute of Technology Police Department, as well as identified campus security authorities as described under the Clery Act.
+The Campus Police Chief/Director of Public Safety prepares this report with collaborating data and statistics submitted by the Director of Housing and Residence Life/Co-Chief Conduct Officer, Title IX, the Boston Police and Fire Departments, as well as identified campus security authorities as described under the Clery Act.

-Campus crime, arrest, and referral statistics include those reported to the MassArt Department of Public Safety, designated campus officials (including but not limited to directors, deans, department heads, judicial affairs, advisors to student organizations, and athletic coaches), and local law enforcement agencies.
+Campus crime, arrest, and referral statistics include those reported to the MassArt Department of Public Safety, designated campus officials (including but not limited to directors, deans, department heads, judicial affairs, advisors to student organizations,), and local law enforcement agencies.
 Counseling Center staff may inform their clients of the procedures to report crime to the MassArt Department of Public Safety on a voluntary basis, should they feel it is in the best interest of the client.
 A procedure is in place to anonymously capture crime statistics disclosed confidentially during such a report.